The missing link in the birth of the Japanese sword? What is the "Warabito" wielded by the Emishi? [Part 1]

 Its origins are not well understood, but it is believed that it is not a completely original weapon made by the Emishi, but rather that its ancestors are iron weapons such as those made by the Yamato.
 The oldest excavated example that can be confirmed at present is an artifact from Nagano Prefecture

-Most of them have been discovered as grave goods in ancient tombs and graveyards, and are typically found concentrated in the Tohoku and Hokkaido regions
+Most of these artifacts have been discovered as burial goods in tombs and other ancient sites, andcharacterized by their concentration in the Tohoku and Hokkaido regionsthey are

-On the other hand, because they have been passed down as treasures in the Shosoin Repository in Nara, and a few examples have been excavated in San'in, Shikoku, and Kyushu, it has also been suggested that they may be related to the Emishi, known as "prisoners of war"
+On the other hand, because some artifacts have been preserved as treasures in the Shōsōin Repository in Nara, and a few have been unearthed in the San'in, Shikoku, and Kyushu regions,"Fushū," who, has also been suggested.

 According to Ishii Masakuni, who has systematically studied Warabite swords, they are classified into three types: Type I is a type similar to a wide straight sword found mainly in Hokkaido and Tohoku; Type II is a slightly narrower type found mainly in the Chubu and Kanto regions; and Type III is a type that has only been passed down and excavated in small numbers in western Japan